-In terms of nutrition for Brazilian Jiu-Jitsu, most relevant subjects have been covered so far.
+In terms of nutrition for Brazilian Jiu-Jitsu, the most relevant subjects have been covered so far.
 Everything from food choices, through calorie requirements all the way to weight cutting strategies is clear as day.
 However, there’s one aspect of dieting that most athletes get wrong very often.
 Grapplers are no different, and they also often sabotage their nutrition plans unknowingly.
 The culprit is alcohol and the burning question is can BJJ and alcohol go together?

 Today’s society is all about freedom.
 Freedom of speech, freedom of acting, freedom of consumption.
 Alcohol is one of the products people do consume often and in large quantities.
-You’d be hard-pressed to find a crow out on a Friday night that’s not consuming alcohol to get in party mood.
+You’d be hard-pressed to find a crow out on a Friday night that’s not consuming alcohol to get in the party mood.
 Responsible consumption of alcohol is too obvious of a point to address in this article.
 Instead, we’ll focus on the interaction between BJJ and alcohol and if they work together in any way or form.

 Alcohol And Athletes

 Basically, we all know that alcohol is bad for us.
 Let’s take another look at how alcohol affects athletic performance.
 This is not to say that BJJ and alcohol can’t be combined together.
 It is just an overview of how drinking can influence your efforts on the mats.

 To begin with, alcohol causes dehydration of the body.
 It causes loss of water and electrolyte imbalances when ingested.
 This state is quite easy to reverse, bar from cases of truly huge overconsumption.
 Knowing this is key for people looking to mingle with BJJ and alcohol.
 It won’t really affect your performance on the mat unless you’re there drunk.
 It will, however, mess with any and all weight-cutting efforts, so stay away from it before the competition.